MaximoRose/QA_AnalyseResTypeForm/README.md

 The point is to avoid making a spreadsheets everytime I export my results, as I can export them multiple times for a single Form, just because I'm impatient to see the tendencies.

-I also like the Jupyter Notebook format as you can mix code, graphs and markups so that your work can be published as one element, limiting the anount of work, creating slides etc. to broadcast results.
+I also like the Jupyter Notebook format as you can mix code, graphs and markups so that your work can be published as one element, limiting the anount of work, creating slides etc. to communicate the results.

 Another personnal goal is to avoid using Google spreadsheet, eventhough it's a good product.
 I'm trying to degooglize myself, just a little.
 If you also start using this code, you can say, you engage with open source ;)